shawngraham/steamroller/README.md

 The coreference resolution was working wonderfully in google colab, but I'm having a devil of a time making it work locally.
 Your milage may vary.

+Incidentally, I've commented out the citation removal step, and just piped the name_replacement to feed the coref, skipping citation removal (which is slightly borked I now discover.
+Sigh...)